 Do you know who said those wise words?
-Neither do I, but they are indeed very wise and true words.
+Neither do I, but they are indeed very wise and true.

-Every successful endeavor starts with a great plan.
+Every successful endeavour starts with a great plan.
 To prevent cramming (which you REALLY don’t want to do), don’t leave studying until the last minute.
-Cramming, where you try to study all of your work in a short space of time doesn’t benefit long term memory retention at all.
+Cramming, where you try to study all of your work in a short space of time, doesn’t benefit long term memory retention at all.